Women in science: Reasons for disadvantages

 Researchers collected the data on many differences between women and men in science.
 Rossiter found that in 1966, thirty-eight percent of female scientists held master's degrees compared to twenty-six percent of male scientists; but large proportions of female scientists were in environmental and nonprofit organizations.
 During the late 1960s and 1970s, equal-rights legislation made the number of female scientists rise dramatically.
-The statistics from National Science Board (NSB) present the change at that time.
 The number of science degrees awarded to woman rose from seven percent in 1970 to twenty-four percent in 1985.
-In 1975 only 385 women received bachelor's degrees in engineering compared to 11,000 women in 1985, indicating the importance of legislation to the representation of women in science.
+In 1975 only 385 women received bachelor's degrees in engineering compared to 11,000 women in 1985.
 Elizabeth Finkel claims that even if the number of women participating in scientific fields increases, the opportunities are still limited.
-Jabos, who worked for NSB, reported the pattern of women in receiving doctoral degrees in science: even though the numbers of female scientists with higher-level degrees increased, they still were consistently in a minority.
 Another researcher, Harriet Zuckerman, claims that when woman and man have similar abilities for a job, the probability of the woman getting the job is lower.
-Elizabeth Finkel agrees, saying, "In general, while woman and men seem to be completing doctorate with similar credentials and experience, the opposition and rewards they find are not comparable.
+Finkel agrees, saying, "In general, while woman and men seem to be completing doctorate with similar credentials and experience, the opposition and rewards they find are not comparable.
 Women tend to be treated with less salary and status, many policy makers notice this phenomenon and try to rectify the unfair situation for women participating in scientific fields."